 Step3: Set up everything from machinery to workforce

 After that, Judi started to back up her business with a strong workforce and the latest landscaping tools.
 She rented a building to set up her office.
 Meanwhile, she hired a co-manager to get some help in conducting interviews and tests to hire the most competent employees.
-Then she purchased the required inventory to run her landscaping business plan.
+Then she purchased the required inventory to run her business plan landscape company.

 Step4: Promote, market, establish a web presence